 Transforming Depression and Anxiety: A Path of Skillful Compassion

-So many of us are feeling such anxiety and depression with so many stresses that seem relentless.
-For those of us who tend toward these states of heart and mind, the times are even more difficult.
+Anxiety and depression can seem relentless, whether we tend toward these states of heart and mind, or are facing major challenges in our life.
+And of course these lowered and agitated moods states can be profoundly exacerbated by multiple crises in our local and national communities.
 This 4-week online class brings together meditation, mindfulness and contemporary psychological practices in a gentle, safe space to provide support and practical tools to transform your experience of these difficult emotions and states of mind.
-Please join us on Monday evenings, with an optional weekly practice group on Fridays to discuss and share experience with tools and practices.
+Please join us on Monday evenings, with an optional weekly practice session on Wednesdays to discuss and share experience with helpful and common sense tools and practices.
 Dates are:

-Please click here or on the RSVP link below for more information and to register.
+Please click here or on the RSVP link below to register.

 Transforming Depression and Anxiety Practice Group